ckeditor/ckeditor5-dev/packages/ckeditor5-dev-translations/README.md

 When set to `true`, the `getPluralForm()` function (if exists for the specified language) will not be added into the bundle file.
 Defaults to `false`.

+### `assetNamesFilter`

+A function to filter assets probably importing CKEditor modules.
+Potential performance boost for applications with many webpack entrypoints.
+Defaults to `name => name.endsWith( '.js' )`.

 ### `corePackagePattern`

 (internal)